athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Spirit Turtle.md

     desc: "DC 44, attack +0; __10th __  _[[Spells/Primal Phenomenon|Primal Phenomenon]]_, _[[Spells/Revival|Revival]]_; __9th __  _[[Spells/Field of Life|Field of Life (x2)]]_; __8th __  _[[Spells/Moment of Renewal|Moment of Renewal (x2)]]_; __7th __  _[[Spells/Interplanar Teleport|Plane Shift (Self Only)]]_, _[[Spells/Regenerate|Regenerate (x2)]]_; __6th __  _[[Spells/Restoration|Restoration (x2)]]_; __5th __  _[[Spells/Breath of Life|Breath of Life (x3)]]_; __4th __  _[[Spells/Heal|Heal (At Will)]]_, _[[Spells/Vital Beacon|Vital Beacon (At Will)]]_\n__Constant__  __(10th)__ _[[Spells/Truespeech|Truespeech]]_"

   - name: "[[Bestiary Ability Glossary/Constrict|Constrict]]"
-    desc: "`pf2:1`  4d12 + 7 bludgeoning, DC 41 Fortitude check\n\n* * *\n"
+    desc: "`pf2:1`  4d12+7 bludgeoning, DC 41 Fortitude check\n\n* * *\n"

   - name: "Unbalancing Stomp"
     desc: "`pf2:2`  The spirit turtle makes a foot Strike.
-Whether or not the Strike hits, the stomp creates a shockwave on the ground in a 15-foot burst centered on the target.
+Whether or not the Strike hits, the stomp creates a shockwave on the ground in a @Template[burst|distance:15] centered on the target.
 All creatures in the area other than the spirit turtle take 10d10 bludgeoning and 4d8 energy damage and are knocked [[Conditions/Prone|Prone]] (DC 41 Reflex check save).
 Creatures that critically succeed at their Reflex save are not knocked prone.
 The spirit turtle can't use Unbalancing Stomp again for 1d4 rounds.\n\n10d10 bludgeoning + 4d8 acid\n\n10d10 bludgeoning + 4d8 cold\n\n10d10 bludgeoning + 4d8 electricity\n\n10d10 bludgeoning + 4d8 fire"

 ```